DerekYang2/FluentDL/README.md

 Spotify will require API tokens (a client ID and client secret) which can be entered in the settings page.
 For more details on obtaining these tokens, visit the [official documentation](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).

 Deezer and Qobuz are authenticated through ARLs and Tokens respectively.
 Support for username/email and password logins for Qobuz may be supported in the future.
+You do not have to login each time, but may need to occasionally re-enter new tokens after expiry or web-player changes.

 ### Retrieving Tokens